Alliance of American Football

 The Alliance of American Football (AAF) was a professional American football minor league.
 The AAF consisted of eight centrally owned and operated teams in the southern and western United States, seven of which were located in metropolitan areas with at least one major professional sports franchise.

 Founded by Charlie Ebersol and Bill Polian in 2018, the AAF began play on February 9, 2019.
 The league was scheduled to have a 10-week regular season and conclude with a championship game on April 27.
 After eight weeks of play, however, the league's football operations were suspended by controlling owner Thomas Dundon on April 2.
 Two days later, the AAF allowed players to leave their contracts to sign with NFL teams.
 The AAF filed for Chapter 7 bankruptcy on April 17, 2019, with the league's sole season left incomplete.

+The AAF positioned itself as an "upper-level minor league" serving as a transition between the college game and the NFL.

 History

 Charlie Ebersol, son of former NBC executive and XFL co-founder Dick Ebersol, was inspired to create the AAF in late 2016 after producing the documentary This Was the XFL for ESPN Films' 30 for 30 series; upon researching and examining the history of the XFL, he came to the conclusion that the concept was viable but that the finished product was both poorly executed and, from an on-field standpoint, bad football.
 He began developing the AAF in February 2017, about the same time that word had come out about XFL co-founder Vince McMahon possibly reviving the old XFL brand (which McMahon would indeed do in 2020).
 Exhibits in a lawsuit filed by Robert Vanech, who claimed to have co-founded the AAF, state that Ebersol had originally approached McMahon about relaunching the XFL but was unable to come to an agreement, as Ebersol wanted control of the XFL brand and was willing to pay $50 million for the trademark, which McMahon was unwilling to sell.
 In December 2018, two months before the AAF season began, Charlie Ebersol asked Vince McMahon about merging the AAF with the XFL.
 McMahon turned him down.

 The league was formally organized on February 6, 2018 as an interlocked web of five Delaware limited liability companies: Legendary Field Exhibitions, AAF Players, AAF Properties, LFE 2, and We Are Realtime, LLC.
 Each in turn was controlled by Ebersol through his own entity as manager, Ebersol Sports Media Group, Inc., while minority investors held stakes in one or more of the LLC entities.